Navigation

 To get a quote or to make an enquiry, call us on 0808 273 6216

 Work-related stress affects everyone differently.
 Some people feel overwhelmed and anxious about work.
 Others lose motivation or find it hard to concentrate.
 It might be that you get irritable or you may feel tearful.
 You can have physical symptoms too – stress can make you feel sick or cause headaches.
-For more information, see our symptoms section.
+For more information, see our symptoms of work-related stress section.

 More on this topic